 Where I Am Now:

 A lot has changed since then!
 I’m still very happy I started the blog, but my life looks totally different now.
 In the past six years I’ve changed careers, gone back to school, become a certified yoga teacher, lived in four different states, dealt with a host of health issues, and done lots of growing up.
 I’ve shared almost all of that on the blog, and being that vulnerable opened me up to a lot of criticism.
 It gave me a thick skin, taught me how to handle judgment gracefully, and gave me a lot of self confidence.
 I’ve made a fair amount of mistakes, but that’s part of the process.

 At this point, as a medical student, I’m much more careful and deliberate about what I write.
 As someone that is very open by nature, it’s hard for me to hold back and recognize when I need to stay professional.
 But I understand and appreciate the field I am in and want nothing more than to be a wonderful doctor to so many people that need one.

 I called my blog “Fitting It All In” because I knew that at every point in my life there will be many facets that I’m trying to fit in.
 That has never been more true!
 Between medical school, research projects, teaching yoga, blogging, spending time with friends and family, and finding the time to exercise and sleep, I keep myself very busy!
 I’m figuring it all out as I go, and hope you join me!

-DISCLAIMER: I am a Certified Holistic Health Coach, but I’m not a doctor (yet!), writer, photographer, or personal trainer.
+DISCLAIMER: I am a Certified Holistic Health Coach and RYT-200 Yoga Teacher, but I’m not a doctor (yet!), writer, photographer, or personal trainer.
 Please always consult your doctor before trying anything you may read on my blog.
-Feel free to contact me with any questions or comments at firstname.lastname@example.org.
+Feel free to contact me with any questions or comments at email@example.com.
 Thanks for reading!